top of page

 The Do's and Don'ts of a Grease Fire

-Cooking is considered the number one cause of home fires and injuries with over 172,000 house fires reported annually.
-In fact, it was reported that cooking caused 49% of home fires, 20% of home fire deaths, and 42% of home fire injuries.
+Cooking is considered the leading cause of home fires and injuries, with over 172,000 house fires reported annually.
+It was reported that cooking caused 49% of home fires, 20% of home fire deaths, and 42% of home fire injuries.
 Most of these fires were caused by grease.

-It is important to know how to quickly put out a kitchen fire.
-It could make the difference between life or death.
-Follow these four steps to put out a grease/kitchen fire and please share them with your friends and family in an effort to keep your home and community safe.
+It is essential to know how to extinguish a kitchen fire quickly.
+It could make the difference between life and death.
+Follow these four steps to put out a grease/kitchen fire, and please share them with your friends and family to keep your home and community safe.

 Do’s

-1. Cover the flames with a metal lid or cookie sheet.
-Oxygen fuels a fire so you want to smother it.
+2. Quickly cover the flames with a metal lid or cookie sheet.
+Oxygen fuels a fire, so you want to smother it.
 Do not use a glass lid or plastic, because glass could burst from the pressure and plastic can melt.
 Leave the metal cover on until it has cooled.

-3. It it’s a small or manageable fire, pour baking soda or salt on it to smother the flames.
+3. If it’s a small or manageable fire, pour baking soda or salt on it to smother the flames.

 4. As a last resort, spray the fire with a Class B dry chemical fire extinguisher - Pull the pin, Aim at the flames, Squeeze the handle, and Sweep side to side (PASS).